zshuda211/zshuda211.github.io/539-tutorial/README.md

 | Pali | "pli" |
 | Punjabi | "pan" |
 | Sanskrit | "san" |

-In the demonstration, I will be using Old Norse "non" as an example because I am very familiar with Old Norse grammar and phonology.

 ## Phonological Transcription and Syllabification
 Old Norse text can be broken down into phonemes and syllables with the following code: